CloudLabs-MOC/mslearn-azure-developer/instructions/azure-events-messages/04-queue-storage-send-receive.md

 ### Task 2: Assign a role to your Microsoft Entra user name

-To allow your app to send and receive messages, assign your Microsoft Entra user to the **Storage Queue Data Contributor** role.
-This gives your user account permission to create queues, and send/receive messages using Azure RBAC.
-Perform the following steps in the cloud shell.
+In this task, you will assign Storage Queue Data Contributor role, to create queues and send or receive messages.

 1. Run the following command to retrieve the **userPrincipalName** from your account.
 This represents who the role will be assigned to.